Welcome to East Midlands in Bloom

 East Midlands in Bloom is a voluntary, non profit making organisation and covers the six counties of Derbyshire, Leicestershire, Lincolnshire, Nottinghamshire, Northamptonshire and Rutland.

 The aim of the competition is to encourage the improvement of our surroundings through the imaginative use of trees, shrubs, flowers and landscaping.
 It also aims to achieve a litter free and sustainable environment.
-This links directly to the three RHS core pillars of
+This links directly to the three RHS core pillars of excellence which are:

 - Horticultural Achievement